Sparse Temporal Disaggregation: Simulation Study

 To explore different situations we use the following scenarios of parameters.
-We fix the low-frequency sample size to be $n=100$ years and consider 3 scenarios of the number of indicator series $p$.
+We fix the low-frequency sample size to be $n=100$ and consider three scenarios for the number of indicator series $p$.
 These are $p=30, 90$ and $150$ to represent low, moderate and high dimensional settings respectively.
-We consider 3 scenarios of the AR(1) parameter $\rho=0.2, 0.5$ and $0.8$ to represent low, medium and high auto-correlation in the residuals respectively.
-Under each scenario we perform 1000 iterations of the simulation and assess the performance on the following three outcomes: \begin{enumerate} \item The accuracy of the estimated quarterly disaggregated series $\hat{\bz}$; \item The recovery of the true regression coefficient parameters $\hat{\bbeta}=(\hat{\bbeta_1},\dots,\hat{\bbeta_p})$; \item The distribution of estimates for the true AR(1) parameter $\hat{\rho}$. \end{enumerate} We then extend the study to include a correlated design setting for the indicators.
-First, a block structure with equal correlation that satisfies the irrepresentable condition \citep{buhlmann2011statistics}.
-Second, a random covariance matrix design that does not satisfy the irrepresentable condition.
+We consider three values of the AR(1) parameter $\rho=0.2, 0.5$ and $0.8$ to represent low, medium and high auto-correlation in the residuals respectively.
+Under each scenario we perform 1000 simulations and assess the performance on the following three outcomes: \begin{enumerate} \item The accuracy of the estimated quarterly disaggregated series $\hat{\by}_q$; \item The recovery of the true regression coefficient parameters $\hat{\bbeta}=(\hat{\bbeta_1},\dots,\hat{\bbeta_p})$; \item The distribution of estimates for the true AR(1) parameter $\hat{\rho}$. \end{enumerate} The study is similarly extended to include a correlated design setting for the indicators.
+First, a block structure with equal correlation that satisfies the irrepresentability condition \citep{buhlmann2011statistics}.
+Second, a random covariance matrix design that does not satisfy this condition.
 We adopt the adaptive lasso weighting scheme in (\ref{eq:adaptive}) to assess whether this improves spTD\_RF in this second setting.

 We implement the simulation in R, making use of the \emph{tempdisagg} package \citep{sax2013temporal} to find CL estimates and the \emph{lars} package \citep{hastie2013lars} to run the LARS algorithm to obtain coefficient paths.